 a.
 TCH.
-The TCH is required to develop EWIS ICA for the "representative airplane" in accordance with § 26.11(b).
-The purpose was to ensure that all variations of EWIS used in production were reviewed and appropriate ICA were developed.
+The TCH is required to develop the EWIS ICA for the "representative airplane" in accordance with § 26.11(b).
+The purpose was to ensure that all variations of the EWIS used in production were reviewed and appropriate ICA were developed.
 These EWIS ICA were developed in accordance with § H25.5(a)(1) and (b), in effect on December 10, 2007 for each affected type design.
-The TCH submits those ICA for review and approval by the FAA Oversight Office.
+The TCH submits those ICA for review and approval by the FAA Aircraft Certification Service office.

-NOTE: TCH with § 25.1729 in their certification basis will develop EWIS ICA in accordance with § H25.5(a) and (b).
+NOTE: TCH with § 25.1729 in their certification basis will develop the EWIS ICA in accordance with § H25.5(a) and (b).

 b.
-STC/ATC Holders.
-STC/ATC holders are only required to develop EWIS ICA in compliance with § 26.11(c) or, if required or elected, in compliance with § 25.1729 if the application date for the STC or change to an existing STC was before December 10, 2007, and the FAA issued the certificate on or after December 10, 2007.
-New STC or amended applications filed after the effective date of the rule (December 10, 2007) are also required to develop FAA Oversight Office-approved EWIS ICA in compliance with § 26.11 or, if required or elected, in compliance with § 25.1729.
+Amended TC/STC Holders.
+Amended TC/STC holders are only required to develop the EWIS ICA in compliance with § 26.11(c) or, if required or elected, in compliance with § 25.1729 if the application date for the STC or change to an existing STC was before December 10, 2007, and the FAA issued the certificate on or after December 10, 2007.
+New STC or amended applications filed after the effective date of the rule (December 10, 2007) are also required to develop FAA Aircraft Certification Service office-approved EWIS ICA in compliance with § 26.11 or, if required or elected, in compliance with § 25.1729.

-NOTE: STC/ATC holders with § 25.1729 in their certification basis will develop EWIS ICA in accordance with § H25.5(a) and (b).
+NOTE: Amended TC/STC holders with § 25.1729 in their certification basis will develop the EWIS ICA in accordance with § H25.5(a) and (b).

 2-5.
-WHY EWIS ICA APPROVAL IS NECESSARY.
-While the FAA accepts ICAs, the cognizant FAA Oversight Office must approve EWIS ICA.
-The development of EWIS ICA requirements can be complex, requiring qualitative engineering and maintenance assumptions.
+WHY THE EWIS ICA APPROVAL IS NECESSARY.
+While the FAA accepts ICAs, the cognizant FAA Aircraft Certification Service office must approve the EWIS ICA.
+The development of the EWIS ICA requirements can be complex, requiring qualitative engineering and maintenance assumptions.
 Approval will help ensure standardized application of these assumptions (e.g., zone density, zone size, potential effects of tire, environmental effects, etc.) and ensure that important information such as wire identification requirements and EWIS separation requirements developed during airplane certification are correctly and logically documented in the airplane's ICA documents.
 FAA approval also ensures that operators will be provided with the EWIS ICA and able to use the data/documents to comply with their operational requirements.
 It will also ensure that the data/documents delivered to the operators will be standardized to the extent required by the EWIS ICA requirements.

 2-6.
 TCH-DEVELOPED EWIS INSPECTION AND RESTORATION TASKS.
-The TCH can develop EWIS ICA in accordance with § H25.5(a)(1) and (b), which are invoked either by § 25.1729 or § 26.11(b) or (c), by utilizing the MSG-3 logic contained in the Air Transport Association Operator/Manufacturer Scheduled Maintenance Development Document (MSG-3) Revision 2005.1 and later revisions, and AC 25-27.
-The EWIS ICA will be identified as EWIS ICA as required by § H25.5(b) in the source document developed by the TCH.
+The TCH can develop the EWIS ICA in accordance with § H25.5(a)(1) and (b), which are invoked either by § 25.1729 or § 26.11(b) or (c), by utilizing the MSG-3 logic contained in the Air Transport Association Operator/Manufacturer Scheduled Maintenance Development Document (MSG-3) Revision 2005.1 and later revisions, and AC 25-27.
+The EWIS ICA will be identified as the EWIS ICA as required by § H25.5(b) in the source document developed by the TCH.
 As stated earlier in this AC, the TCH will:

-- Develop a source document that contains all required EWIS ICA data; - Develop a source document that references other maintenance documentation that contains the required EWIS ICA data; or - Utilize an existing document, such as the MRBR, MPD, or MID.
+- Develop a source document that contains all the required EWIS ICA data; - Develop a source document that references other maintenance documentation that contains the required EWIS ICA data; or - Utilize an existing document, such as the MRBR, MPD, or MID.